spapas/django-generic-scaffold/README.rst

 You can then add that mixin to either your ``CrudManager`` corresponding ``list_mixins`` or ``detail_mixins`` list.

-- My list views *always* use a table (from django-tables2) and a filter (from django-filters).
+- My list views *always* use a table (from https://github.com/jieter/django-tables2) and a filter (from https://github.com/carltongibson/django-filter).
 If you want to move your DRYness to the next level, you can add the following mixin to your CrudManager's ``list_mixins`` to auto-add both a table and a filter to your list view:

 .. code-block:: python

-  import filters, tales
+  import filters, tables

   class AddFilterTableMixin(object, ):
     def get_context_data(self, **kwargs):